Solutions of Schr\"odinger equations with symmetry in orientation preserving tetrahedral group: Introduction

 for some positive constants $V_0$, $a$, $m$, and $\theta$.
 If $V_0=1$, ${V^{\lambda}}(y)=\hat{V}\left(\frac{y}{\lambda}\right)$, and $\lambda^m = \ve$, by the change of variables $v(y)=u(\lambda y)$, the nonlinear eigenvalue problem \eqref{eig} is included in our framework \eqref{maineq}, (A1), and (A2).

-We present existing results on symmetry breaking solutions.
-Wei and Yan \cite{wei_yan_2014} presented a remarkable result for the potential \eqref{intro-asymp} that there are infinitely many symmetry breaking solutions.
-Specifically, let $x_i=(z_i,\mathbf{0})$, $i=1,\cdots,k$ for some $k$, where

-Then for every $k$ greater than a certain $k_0$ and radius $r$ sufficiently large accordingly, there is a solution $u$ that has segregated $k$ peaks over the specified circle.

-The research has been substantially generalized.
+The research on this matter has been substantially generalized.
 For brevity, we summarize the generalizations into three directions, and focus on the last direction.
-The first is a result on the system of coupled nonlinear Schr\"dinger equations.
-The two species problem, for instance, reads

-where $\alpha_0$, $\alpha_1$, and $\beta$ are positive constants and $V_1$ and $V_2$ are potential functions.
-In these regards, Peng, et al. \cite{peng_wang_wang_2019} constructed nonradial solutions to the three species problem, where the potentials are all positive constants (thus, nondecreasing).
-Their surprising results revealed that the interactions of species can provide a chance to have a symmetry-breaking solution under the exertion of a nondecreasing and radially symmetricpotential potential function.

-Another direction of generalization is to seek results with potential functions and constants that somewhat violate the nondecreasing criterion.
-For the system in particular, conditions becomes combinatorial.
-Peng and Wang \cite[Theorem 1.1, 1.2]{peng_wang_2013} considered a problem where only one of two potentials violates the nondecreasing criterion.
-Wei and Yan \cite{wei_yan_2014} considered $m>1$.
-Wang et al. \cite{wang_zhao_2017} improved the results so that the case $m>0$ in \eqref{intro-asymp} is included.
-Kwon et al. \cite{kwon-lee-lee_2022} considered a case with $m> \frac{1}{2}$.
-Long, et al. \cite{long_tang_yang_2020} considered exponentially decreasing potential functions.
+The first is to seek results on the system for multi species problem, and the second is to weaken the assumptions on potentials.
+For three species system, Peng et al. \cite{peng_wang_wang_2019} constructed nonradial solutions, where the potentials are all positive constants (thus, nondecreasing).
+Their surprising results revealed that the interactions of species can provide a chance to have a symmetry-breaking solution under the exertion of a nondecreasing and radially symmetric potential function.
+For the second direction, Peng and Wang \cite[Theorem 1.1, 1.2]{peng_wang_2013} considered a problem where only one of two potentials violates the nondecreasing criterion.
+See also Wang et al. \cite{wang_zhao_2017}, Kwon et al. \cite{kwon-lee-lee_2022}, and Long et al. \cite{long_tang_yang_2020}.

 Yet another direction is generalizing the solution pattern.
 Lin and Peng \cite{lin_peng_2014} considered a pattern for the three species problem such that two species peaks over a circle, whereas one species peaks at the origin.
-Kwon et al. \cite{kwon-lee-lee_2022} considered a similar pattern for the two species problem with nonlinear interactions.
+See also Kwon et al. \cite{kwon-lee-lee_2022}.
 In a multispecies problem, peaks of species may or may not overlap.
 Peng and Wang \cite{peng_wang_2013} generated both cases: solutions of patterns where two species peak in a synchronized manner at shared sites or in a segregated manner at respective sites over a circle.
 Zhen \cite{zheng_2017} also studied in this direction.
-Any result known to authors other than those with peaks over a circle or at the origin, thus of two dimensional in nature, is only the work of Duan and Musso \cite{dm}.